Category:

 • Automated contract creation: Build contracts from templates using form data to keep things consistent.

-• Approval workflows: Route contracts for review, edits, or sign-off based on your team’s structure.
+• Approval workflows: Route individual contracts for review, edits, or sign-off based on your team’s structure.

 • Obligation tracking: Set reminders and follow-ups for key contractual obligations so nothing gets missed.

-• Centralized dashboard: See contract status, owners, deadlines, and risks in one place.
+• Centralized dashboard: See contract status, owners, deadlines, and risk analysis results in one place.

-• No manual data entry: Pull in details from Zoho CRM or other connected tools to speed up the process.
+• No manual data entry: Pull in details from Zoho CRM, Zoho Sign, or other connected tools to speed up the process.

-• Audit trails and reporting: Monitor activity and performance across your contract portfolio.
+• Audit trails and reporting: Improve your contract monitoring process by tracking activity and performance across your contract portfolio.

 Pros

-• Connects well with other Zoho tools for smoother contract management automation
+• Connects well with other Zoho tools for smoother contract workflow automation

 • Cuts down manual data entry and repetitive tasks